Constraints on the parameters of the neutrino extension of the Standard Model

 We also consider the obtained general relations that connect the elements of the $\hat S$ and $\hat R$ matrices with the observed parameters of active neutrinos and the parameters of the SM expansion of two RH neutrinos with different masses and arbitrary values of $\cosh2\mathfrak{Im}\omega$ \eqref{UtotDef} to be useful for further analytical studies, see Appendix \ref{Append_Sab_Rab}.

 We obtained an expression for baryon asymmetry of the Universe, using experimentally observable parameters (elements of $\hat S$ and $\hat R$ matrices), see \eqref{DeltaB_Form}.
 We found that, to a first approximation \eqref{BigOmegaAssum}, the baryon asymmetry of the Universe is zero.
 The non-zero baryon asymmetry of the Universe arises only when the subtle effect is taken into account when $\cosh2\mathfrak{Im}\omega \neq \sinh2\mathfrak{Im}\omega$.
+We get a lower limit on the combination of the matrix elements $S_{\alpha\beta}$ \eqref{limS} or on the $U^2_{total}$ depending on mass $M$ and $\Delta M$ of the RH neutrinos.
 We have shown that the upper (from experiments at accelerators) and lower (from baryon asymmetry) bounds on the observable parameters of the neutrino extension of the SM differ by many orders of magnitude.
 This implies, if we believe that baryon asymmetry of the Universe is generated by heavy neutrinos of the $\nu$MSM model, that the actual values of elements of $\hat R$, $\hat S$ matrices are many orders of magnitude lower than experimental constraints given in Tabl.\ref{tab:my_label1}.

 The dominant contribution to the baryon asymmetry of the Universe is given by the diagonal elements $\hat S_{ee}$, $\hat S_{\mu\mu}$, $\hat S_{ee}$.
 Consequently, investigating these elements is a priority task for experimental physics that requires high-precision measurements of electroweak reactions, see e.g. \cite{ALEPH:2005ab,Pich:2013lsa}.
 Even without concerning baryon asymmetry of the Universe, the diagonal elements $\hat S_{\alpha\alpha}$ are important as they determine the off-diagonal elements of $\hat S$ and $\hat R$ matrices according to relations \eqref{SandR}, \eqref{SRrelations}.